imperugo/imperugo.github.io/_posts/2013-06-04-automatic-data-validation.md

 published: true
 comments: true
 ---
-What I really appreciate in <a title="Articles about ASP.NET MVC" href="http://tostring.it/category/webdev/aspnetmvc/" target="_blank">ASP.NET MVC</a> and <a title="Articles about Web API" href="http://tostring.it/category/webdev/webapi-webdev/" target="_blank">WebAPI</a> are the binders and its validation.
-It’s really cool to have a class with all parameter and, for those who have the data annotations, the automatic validation.
+<span style="line-height: 1.5em;">What I really appreciate in <a title="Articles about ASP.NET MVC" href="http://tostring.it/category/webdev/aspnetmvc/" target="_blank">ASP.NET MVC</a> and <a title="Articles about Web API" href="http://tostring.it/category/webdev/webapi-webdev/" target="_blank">WebAPI</a> are the binders and its validation.
+It’s really cool to have a class with all parameter and, for those who have the data annotations, the automatic validation.</span>

 In this article, I’m going to “speak” about the validation, probably one of the most boring stuff a developer needs do during the programming.